ndeconto/PAF_blackjack/README.md

 ### lauch the main program and play
-To launch the main program, open a terminal in the directory GUI and simply write something like
+To launch the main program, open a terminal in the directory **GUI** and simply write something like

 ```
-$ python27 GUI_main.py
+$ python GUI_main.py
 ```

-Make sure you have [python27](https://www.python.org/downloads/) installed on your computer, with the [pygame library](http://pygame.org/download.shtml).
+Make sure you have [python](https://www.python.org/downloads/) installed on your computer, with the [pygame library](http://pygame.org/download.shtml).
+Python's version and pygame's version must of course be compatible.

 There are three different modes in this program :